solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 [Explore the Bicep template benefits]

+![This image demonstrates part of a sample Bicep template for provisioning PaaS MySQL.]

 ##### Terraform

 [Hashicorp Terraform] is an open-source tool for provisioning and managing cloud infrastructure.
 [Terraform] is adept at deploying infrastructure across multiple cloud providers.
 It enables developers to use consistent tooling to manage each infrastructure definition.

+![This image demonstrates part of a sample Terraform template for provisioning PaaS MySQL.]

 #### Other tips